anthbapt/multixrank-tools/README.rst

 You can find here the scripts used in the paper and adaptable for your own applications of MultiXrank:

 .. code-block:: bash
-    :caption: 18,26,25

-        1: # Scripts for the evaluation (evaluation)
+        1: Scripts for the evaluation (evaluation)
         .. hlist::
             * Leave-One-Out cross validation
             * Link prediction

-        2: # Scripts for the parameter exploration (exploration)
+        2: Scripts for the parameter exploration (exploration)

         3: Further scripts will be added soon (07/11/2022)